oflynned/Mongoize-ORM/README.md

 ##### .from()\*

 Don't use this method unless you want to copy a record directly into another from the schema definition-level.
 This is used internally to cast database records into model instances.
-Use at `.build()` instead to obey schemas.
+Use `.build()` instead to obey schemas.

-On a model instance however, the type is still inferred but no base record content is populated (\_id, createdAt, updatedAt, deletedAt, deleted)
+On a model instance however, the type is still inferred but no base record content will be populated (\_id, createdAt, updatedAt, deletedAt, deleted)

 ##### .save()